opensearch-project/documentation-website/_install-and-configure/plugins.md

 ## Available plugins

-OpenSearch provides several bundled and additional plugins.
-Bundled plugins are available for use immediately with all OpenSearch distributions except the minimal distribution.
-The additional plugins are available, but must be installed separately with one of the installation options.
+OpenSearch provides several bundled plugins that are available for immediate use with all OpenSearch distributions except for the minimal distribution.
+Additional plugins are available but must be installed separately using one of the installation options.

 ### Bundled plugins